Mapping the Course for Prompt-based Structured Prediction: Related Work

-\textbf{Structured prediction with LLMs.} How best to use generative LLMs for structured prediction tasks is still a largely unexplored area.
-Most previous work either prompts the model to make predictions on the component tasks without any enforcement of structural constraints \citep{roy-etal-2022-towards} or prompts the model to predict the entire structure at once \citep{ettinger-etal-2023-expert}. \citet{liu-etal-2022-autoregressive} propose an approach that models structures as sequences of actions in an autoregressive manner, without incurring any loss.
-The closest work to our proposed method is \citep{mehta-etal-2024-promptly}, who also combine a few-shot prompting with combinatorial inference.
+How best to use generative LLMs for structured prediction tasks is still a largely unexplored area.
+Most previous work either prompts the model to make predictions on local components without any enforcement of structural constraints \citep{roy-etal-2022-towards} or prompts the model to predict the entire structure at once \citep{ettinger-etal-2023-expert}.
+Along these lines, \citet{liu-etal-2022-autoregressive} propose an approach that models structures as sequences of actions in an autoregressive manner, without incurring any loss.

+The closest work to our proposed method is \citep{mehta-etal-2024-promptly}, who also combine few-shot prompting with combinatorial inference.
 However, they do not explore different LLM confidence estimation or calibration methods.
-Additionally, we explore learning strategies using structured prediction objectives on top of LLMs, which to the best of our knowledge has not been explored before.
+Additionally, we explore learning strategies using global structured prediction objectives for prompt-based prediction, which to the best of our knowledge has not been explored before.